mihakralj/pinescript/indicators/trends_FIR/conv.md

 w'ᵢ = wᵢ / Σwⱼ

 This normalization ensures that the resulting moving average maintains proper scaling regardless of the magnitude of the original kernel weights.

-## Built-in Kernel Presets

-The implementation provides several built-in kernel options:

-1. **Rectangular Kernel** - Equivalent to Simple Moving Average (SMA)
-   - All values in the window have equal weight
-   - Example: [1, 1, 1, 1, 1]

-2. **Triangular Kernel** - Higher weights in the middle, tapering at edges
-   - Example: [1, 2, 3, 2, 1]

-3. **Gaussian Kernel** - Normal distribution shaped weighting
-   - Controlled by a sigma parameter that adjusts the bell curve width
-   - Excellent frequency characteristics with minimal side lobes

-4. **Custom Kernel** - User-defined weight array
-   - Entered as comma-separated values
-   - Full flexibility for customized filtering characteristics

 ## Initialization Properties